Guide to Leveraging Demand Planning and Forecasting Systems:

 5. Market Surveys and Analysis

-How to Implement an Effective Demand Planning and Forecasting System in Your Supply Chain
+How to Implement Effective Demand Planning and Forecasting Systems

-Common forecasting techniques include time series analysis, regression analysis, and the Delphi method.
-It would help if you considered combining techniques or methodologies for your supply chain to improve accuracy.
+Some common forecasting techniques include time series analysis, regression analysis, and the Delphi method.

-Choose the appropriate forecasting methodology based on your supply chain requirements and the nature of available data.
+However, select a forecasting methodology that fits your supply chain requirements and the nature of the available data.
+To improve accuracy, consider combining DPFS methodologies for your supply chain.

 Configure the forecasting system by setting parameters such as time horizons, forecast intervals, and aggregation levels.
 Define the level of detail required for accurate forecasting, whether at the product, customer, or geographical level.